-You might qualify for a supplement to the work premium if your income is low and you have recently stopped receiving social assistance, benefits under the Youth Alternative Program or benefits under the Aim for Employment Program.
+A supplement to the work premium could be paid to you if your income is low and you have just left social assistance, the Alternative jeunesse program or the Aim for employment Program.

 Who is this program designed for?

-- You are no longer receiving social assistance, or are no longer eligible under the Youth Alternative Program or the Aim for Employment Program because you have work income
+- if you are no longer receiving social assistance or if you are no longer eligible for the Alternative jeunesse program or the Aim for Employment Program because you have income from work;

-- You received social assistance or benefits under the Youth Alternative Program or the Aim for Employment Program for at least 36 months during the 42-month period preceding the date on which your benefits ended
+- if you have received social assistance or allowances from the Youth Alternative or Aim for Employment programs for at least 24 months out of the 30 months before the date the assistance stopped;

-- You are eligible for the Work Premium provided by Revenu Québec
+- if you are eligible for the Work Premium offered by Revenu Québec.

 How does the program work?

-The Supplement to the Work Premium is administered by Revenu Québec.
-It can be paid in 2 ways:
+The work premium supplement is managed by Revenu Québec.
+It can be paid to you in two ways:

-- Once a year, when you file your income tax return
+- once a year when you file your tax return;

-- Once a month, if you complete the Application for Advance Payments .
+- once a month when you complete the Work Premium Supplement - Request for Advance Payments form .